 ASCIIDUMP If true, instead of HDF5, ASCII output is generated for the following elements: Probe, Collimator, Monitor, Stripper, Geometry, Beam stripping losses and global losses.
+Its default value is false.

 BOUNDPDESTROYFQ The frequency to do boundp\destroy to delete lost particles.
 Default 10.
 Only used in OPAL-cycl.